 The Rev. Canon Bradley Wirth is one cleric who really knows such isolation, for the nearest cleric or even another human being can be miles away in the geography of his ministry.
 He says he is always conscious of his isolation and makes sure he takes careful contemporary notes of any “disturbing situation” and shares them with another cleric by phone or even with the bishop.
 Isolation should never mean being alone in having peers and mentors.
 He also says it is imperative to make pastoral calls to “new people” in public places outside of an isolated church office.

 Examples of best practices continue to warn against behaviors that lead to Title IV offenses.
 Education and training define what is canonically permitted and prohibited.
-The supplemental videos in this topic of the website offer additional wisdom and relate practical examples.
+The supplemental videos under this topic offer additional wisdom and relate practical examples.
 Additionally, clerics address the needs of deacons, who often will work with the most vulnerable people in their vocation.
 Alexizendria Link addresses deliberate and not-so-deliberate choices a cleric makes.
 The Rev. Gay C. Jennings gives the advice that a cleric is also God’s child just as the people being served are God’s children.
-The Rev. Canon Michael Hunn asks the clergy to be attentive to their own self care.
+The Rt.
+Rev. Michael Buerkel Hunn asks the clergy to be attentive to their own self-care.
 The Rev. Canon Allisyn Thomas speaks about dealing with the wounded.
 The Very Rev. Miguelina Howell challenges the clergy to learn and relearn the canons.
-The Rev. Dr. Molly James has more advice about seeking support from other clerics, and the Rev. Canon Michael Barlowe says Title IV incident prevention includes reflecting on one’s own experiences.
+The Rev. Dr. Molly James has more advice about seeking support from other clerics, and The Rev. Canon Michael Barlowe says Title IV incident prevention includes reflecting on one’s own experiences.

 Companion sections of this website will specifically address other clerics who share their special vulnerabilities because they are bi-vocational or otherwise part-time in their church work or ministering in institutional settings.